faemiyah/dnload/README.rst

 The following options are of the second type, seeming to consistently produce code that compresses better:

 * ``-march=<arch>``: Some subsets of the instruction set seem to yield better results.
 As an example, on i386 architecture, after permutating through all available instruction sets with several different intros, Pentium 4 was usually the best choice.
 * ``-mpreferred-stack-boundary=<align>``: Forces the compiler to attempt keeping the stack aligned at 2\^\<align\> bytes.
 It seems it's advantageous to keep this at the smallest possible value for any given architecture.

 Some flags of the third type, which disable fancy language features, are:

 * ``-fno-threadsafe-statics``: By default some code is generated to ensure thread-safe initialization of local static variables.
 This code seems to get generated even if no statics actually exist.
 * ``-fno-asynchronous-unwind-tables``: Disables generation of stack unwind information that could be used to debug stack contents at locations other than at the function call boundary.
+* ``-funsafe-math-optimizations``: If you're doing math that needs exception checking in an intro context, you're probably doing it wrong.
 * ``-fno-exceptions``: Self-evident.
 * ``-fno-rtti``: Self-evident.